The Xometry app works best with JavaScript enabled!

 FDM Definition and Comparison to SLS

 Like SLS, FDM utilizes thermoplastics to produce parts.
 However, FDM produces parts via the extrusion of a thermoplastic filament.
-Plastic is fed through a heated nozzle where it is melted and then deposited onto the build tray.
+Plastic is fed through a heated nozzle, where it is melted and then deposited onto the build tray.
 Once the preceding layer has cooled, the next layer is deposited.
 This continues layer-by-layer until the part is completed.
 FDM is a much more cost-effective form of AM than SLS and can be a good entry point for smaller manufacturers.
-The image below is an example of an FDM 3D printer:
+The image below is an example of industrial FDM 3D printers used by Xometry:

-What Are the Advantages of FDM Compared to SLS?
+Advantages and Disadvantages of FDM Compared to SLS

 Listed below are the advantages of FDM vs. SLS: